hilldenura/-epic2-finaltermoutput-denura/README.md

 # -epic2-finaltermoutput-denura
 Creating a Mandala Pattern Output using the p5.js Web Editor.

 I created ny mandala output using the p5.js web editor.
-The design that i chose is a Star Mandal that is usually seen in parols.
+The design that i chose is a Star Mandala that is usually seen in parols.
 I am always fascinated by the designs that the makers of parols use for their work.
 So i searched some references on parol designs and i applied it to my mandala pattern.